Last updated on June 30th, 2023

 Eye Health

 Diabetes can have adverse effects on vision, leading to diabetic retinopathy and other eye-related complications.
-Amla for diabetes patients can help them in protecting their eyes from damages caused by high blood sugar levels.
+Amla for diabetes patients can help them in protecting their eyes from damage caused by high blood sugar levels.
 This is due to the presence of high vitamin C content & other antioxidants.
 Regular consumption of Amla may support overall eye health.

 Stronger Immune System